Dr Trevor Day, Reading and Writing for Results

 Originally a scientist, Trevor is unusual in having writing and academic research experience across science and social science.
 More recently, he has been working with colleagues to guide those in the arts and humanities.
 He has the ‘soft skills’ to work with course participants on sensitive issues and the ‘hard skills’ to respond to an organisation’s needs.
 And he is always learning, keeping up with new developments in higher education and commerce to invigorate his practice, nurture insight and inspire others.

 Trevor Day was a Fellow of the Royal Literary Fund (RLF) at the University of Bath 2007-2011, and is now a writing consultant and facilitator at several UK universities, including Bath and Bristol.
-He undertakes writing-related research and development with university colleagues and between 2013 and 2021 was Director of the Royal Literary Fund Consultant Fellows’ programme which trains professional writers to facilitate writing activities with staff and students in universities.
+He undertakes writing-related research and development with university colleagues and between 2013 and 2021 was the founding Director of the Royal Literary Fund Consultant Fellows’ programme which trains professional writers to facilitate writing activities with staff and students in universities.
 He is a Senior Fellow of the Higher Education Academy.

 Roam around the pages of this website to find out more.
 Or contact Trevor at email@example.com or on +44 (0)1985 844822.
 Trevor is happy to offer guidance, without obligation.